CdC-SI/ZAS-EAK-CopilotGPT/_sources/guidelines/opensource.rst.txt

 #.
 Identify a need or a problem in the project or EPIC.
 #.
 Go to the project’s `Issues tab <https://github.com/CdC-SI/eak-copilot/issues>`_ and click "New issue", or go to the `project board <https://github.com/orgs/CdC-SI/projects/2>`_ and create a new issue in the backlog or the current sprint’s backlog.
 #.
-Provide a clear, concise title and a detailed description.
+Provide a clear, concise title and a detailed :ref:`description <issue-template>`.
 #.
 If you are going to work on this issue, assign yourself to the issue immediately, else place the issue in the backlog (current sprint or general backlog) or in the current sprint’s "Ready" tab.
 #.
 Additionally, add a label, priority, size, sprint iteration and milestone.